 The Program is governed and overseen by the Department of State Treasurer and the North Carolina Supplemental Retirement Board of Trustees (the "Board of Trustees" or the "Board").
-The Board of Trustees' over-riding objective for the Program is to provide suitable retirement vehicles for the employees of covered employers.
+The Board of Trustees' over-riding objective for the Program is to provide suitable retirement vehicles and retirement savings for the employees of covered employers.
 The Board of Trustees recognizes the diverse nature of covered employees' savings requirements, return objectives and risk tolerance.
-It is the intent of the Board to provide a range of investment options under the Program that will enable participants to invest according to varying risk tolerances and time horizons.
+It is the intent of the Board to provide a suitable range of investment options under the Program that will enable participants to invest according to varying risk tolerances and time horizons.

-The Program has a custodial account component and is not operated as a freestanding plan, but as a product offering allowed under N.C.G.S. § 115C-341.2.
+The Program has an annuity (b)1 component and a custodial account (b)7 component and is not operated as a freestanding plan, but as a product offering allowed under N.C.G.S. § 115C-341.2.
 The assets in the Program will be self-directed, meaning each participant shall be able to make any investment choice(s) of his or her choosing within the parameters of the investments made available as determined by the Board of Trustees.